About Michael D. Fioretti

 Mr. Fioretti has lectured and been a presenter at the University of Pennsylvania Law School; Villanova University Law School; Delaware Law School at Widener; Villanova University; the Pennsylvania Bar Institute; the Camden County Bar Association; and the Burlington County Bar Association.

 Mr. Fioretti has served as an Arbitrator in matrimonial matters.
+Since January 2020, his practice is limited to the following areas: Family Law Mediation, Arbitration and Parent Coordinator in New Jersey and Pennsylvania.
 He is a member of the New Jersey Association of Professional Mediators.
 He is on the roster of Supreme Court Approved Family Law Mediators.
-He also serves as a mediator in the Commonwealth of Pennsylvania.

-He was appointed by the New Jersey Court to be a Free Arbitrator in 2001 through 2005 and was reappointed in 2010 for an additional four (4) year terms.
+He was appointed by the New Jersey Court to be a Fee Arbitrator in 2001 through 2005 and was reappointed in 2010 for an additional four (4) year terms.

 Mr. Fioretti was appointed the Chair of the District IV Fee Arbitration Committee through August 31, 2014.